victornnamdii/s3_terraform/README.md

 - `restrictions { geo_restrcition { restriction_type = "none"} }` ensures that no geographic restrictions are set on content delivery
 - `price_class = "PriceClass_100"` sets the distribution to use the least expensive configuration
 - The `aws_cloudfront_origin_access_identity` creates an OAI for the distribution for access to the S3 bucket while preventing direct public access.
-- The cloudfront's domain name is then outputted for later use.
+- The cloudfront's domain name and zone id is then outputted for later use.

 ### iam

 This module creates an IAM role and policy that allow our CloudFront distribution to securely access our S3 bucket, using an Origin Access Identity (OAI).
-Here’s a breakdown of what each part does:

 - The `aws_iam_role` resource creates an IAM role that can be assumed by our cloudfront distribution